Bovine Spongiform Encephalopathy

 BSE is rare, occurring at a rate of less than one case per million cattle worldwide.
 However, it's a reportable animal disease.
 It also presents a public health concern because of its link to cases of variant Creutzfeldt-Jakob disease in people.

 The World Organisation for Animal Health classifies the United States as "negligible risk" for BSE.
-This is based on our country’s history with the disease (only six cases from 2003 to 2018), control measures in place, and robust BSE surveillance system.
+This is based on our country’s history with the disease (only seven cases from 2003 to 2023), control measures in place, and robust BSE surveillance system.

 Cattle affected by BSE experience progressive degeneration of the nervous system.
 Signs usually don't appear until about 3–6 years after initial infection.